 Posted on April 26, 2021

 It’s not unusual for young children to pick up bad habits here and there, but most of them tend to be relatively harmless.
 They’re certainly not something you’d need to consult with an orthodontist, at any rate!
 There are some oral habits, however, that can negatively affect the way a child’s smile looks, feels, and functions.
 If unaddressed, they can result in tooth decay and misalignments, among other oral issues.
 This can impact the way the child eats, speaks, or even sleeps.
 In turn, they may have a hard time functioning well when they’re at home or school.
-We’re here to help you in recognizing bad habits that can affect your child’s teeth, keep reading to learn more!
+We’re here to help you in recognizing bad habits in child that can affect their teeth, keep reading to learn more!

 Here at Chawla Orthodontics, we want your child’s smile to succeed in every way!
 We’ve seen how certain oral habits have the potential to disrupt a child’s life, which is why it’s important to address them as soon as possible.
 But how do you know which of these habits are an issue?
 What can be done about it if you do discover a destructive habit?
 Our expert team is here to help!
-Let’s take a look at the bad habits we see most often and discuss how we can help you get things back under control.
+Let’s take a look at the bad habits in kids we see most often and discuss how we can help you get things back under control.
 Keep reading to learn more!

 This is one of the most common childhood habits we encounter.
 Thumb and finger sucking happens most frequently in the infant and toddler years, but it can persist throughout childhood and even adulthood.
 If it’s allowed to continue over a long enough period of time, thumb and finger sucking can cause problems like: